Scrappy Blumer: World War II

-Blumer learned to fly whilst in Washington, and on March 23, 1942, enlisted in the Army Air Corps.
+Blumer learned to fly while in Washington, and on March 23, 1942, enlisted in the Army Air Corps.
 After basic training, he was sent to the flight school at Luke Field, Arizona.
 Blumer received his wings on March 10, 1943, and was then posted to Marysville Cantonment, California, to join the 367th Fighter Group.
 It was at Marysville that Blumer earned the nickname "Scrappy", after holding his own against two Marines in a drunken brawl.

 The 367th sailed from New York City in late March 1944 aboard the SS Duchess of Bedford, arriving in Greenock, Scotland, in early April after 11 days at sea.
-On arrival at their base at RAF Stoney Cross they were surprised to discover that they were assigned to fly twin-engined P-38 Lightning fighter-bombers instead of the single-engined P-51 Mustang fighters they had trained for.
-This required a period of extra training until the group were declared combat ready in early May.
-The group was divided into three fighter squadrons: the 392nd, 393rd and 394th.
+On arrival at their base at RAF Stoney Cross, they were surprised to discover that they were assigned to fly twin-engined P-38 Lightning fighter-bombers instead of the single-engined P-51 Mustang fighters they had trained for.
+This required extra training before the group was declared combat ready in early May.
+They were divided into three fighter squadrons: the 392nd, 393rd and 394th.
 Blumer was assigned to the 393rd squadron, where he named his aircraft Scrap Iron.